nvaccess/nvda/tests/manual/addonStore.md

 | Downgrade to a different but compatible API version | X.2 | X.1 | Add-ons which remain incompatible are listed as incompatible on upgrading.
 Preserves state of enabled incompatible add-ons |
 | Upgrade to an API breaking version | X.1 | (X+1).1 | All incompatible add-ons are listed as incompatible on upgrading, overridden compatibility is reset. |
 | Downgrade to an API breaking version | (X+1).1 | X.1 | Add-ons which remain incompatible listed as incompatible on upgrading.
 Preserves state of enabled incompatible add-ons.
 Add-ons which are now compatible are re-enabled. |

+## Miscellaneous

+## Editing User Configuration

+Where you can find your NVDA user configuration folder:
+- For installed copies: `%APPDATA%\nvda`
+- For source copies: `source\userConfig`
+- Inside a portable copy directory: `userConfig`